hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 ```

-Basic usage with an Amazon S3 Website:
+Basic usage with an Amazon S3 Website, and removes the `x-amz-request-id` header:

 ```
 resource "fastly_service_v1" "demo" {